rapyuta-robotics/rapyuta-io-sdk/README.md

 # Rapyuta.io Python SDK

-Rapyuta.io Python SDK enables you to access platform services and resources in your python applications.
+Rapyuta.io python SDK enables you to access platform services and resources in your python applications.

 The SDK supports Python 3.6+.
 For older Python 2.x support, you can use the